How do I prepare to evacuate my home?

 Additional resources that are helpful:

 - California’s Department of Developmental Services oversees services for people with intellectual and developmental disabilities and publishes emergency preparation tool kits and tip sheets in different languages that cover wildfires and other disasters.

 - Ready.Gov, a program of the Federal Emergency Management Administration, has disaster preparedness information on its website covering seniors, kids and people with disabilities, which covers mobility issues, hearing loss, vision loss and sensory challenges.

 - The American Red Cross also has guides for emergency preparation for older adults and people with disabilities, covering many key areas including preparing a personal support network, completing a personal assessment, making an emergency plan, evacuation and more.

 What if I’m unhoused or know people who are in my area?

 In Oakland and Berkeley most homeless encampments, at least the larger ones, are in the flatlands, near freeways or railroad tracks.
-These areas are far from the high-risk wildfire zones in the hills (although urban fires present their own distinct danger — the number of encampment fires in Oakland has tripled in the last two years).
+These areas are far from the high-risk wildfire zones in the hills (although urban fires present their own distinct danger — the number of encampment fires in Oakland has tripled between 2019 and 2021).

 But people without homes stay, camp or live in many different spots, often seeking hidden places for a lower profile.
 This can include in neighborhoods with high wildfire risk.